To apply for the April 2024 intake please click apply now

+To apply for the April 2024 intake please click apply now**

 You must have some experience of delivering care in a professional or voluntary capacity.
 This can also include caring for family members, volunteering with youth groups, being part of the army/navy/air cadets or St John’s Ambulance.
 Evidence of the experience gained, understanding of the profession and a genuine, reasoned commitment to studying a professional course must be explicit in your personal statement to be selected for interview.

 All applicants must attend an interview as part of the selection process, which includes two group activities and an individual interview.
-Your values, problem solving and communication skills will also be assessed.
-The interview panel will include academic staff, clinical staff, patients and their families or carers.
+Your values, problem solving and communication skills will be assessed.

 We select students based on their knowledge, motivation, experience, values and behaviours, not just academic ability.